yuhang2685/LeetCode-NoteBook-Python3/README.md

 ## Time Management
 Only spend less than 20-30 minutes for generating a solution without implementation.
-See "" for how to generate a solution.
+See "How to come up with own solutions".

 On one hand,
 it trains you to get used to the real interview scene.